owagner/modbus2mqtt/README.md

 * *Size (in words)*
   The register size in words.
 * *Format*
   The format how to interpret the register value.
+This can be two parts, split by a ":" character.
+  The first part uses the Python
-Uses the Python "struct" module notation.
+  "struct" module notation.
 Common examples:
     - >H unsigned short
     - >f float
+  The second part is optional and specifies a Python format string, e.g.
+      %.2f
+  to format the value to two decimal digits.
 * *Polling frequency*
     How often the register is to be polled, in seconds.
 Only integers.
 * *SlaveID*